This is a comprehensive review of the Apollo Phantom, one of the best electric scooters around $2000 in the world right now. Let’s see why that is so.

 Apollo Phantom vs other electric scooters

-Let’s see how the Apollo Phantom compares against other electric scooter in the same price category.
+Let’s see how the Apollo Phantom compares against other electric scooters in the same price category.

 Apollo Phantom vs Apollo Ghost 2022